-Despite the clear increase in average chain length (compared to the standard deviation of approximately 0.15) for low degrees of hydration $\xi_{\rm NMR} \leq 0.4$, no correlation between the chain length and the creep modulus $C$ can be observed [Fig. ~\ref{fig3}(c)], confirming that early age creep occurs at the C-S-H interparticle(meso)-scale and not at the sub-nanoscale (molecular) scale as probed by solid state NMR.
-This provides additional evidence for that the creep behaviour of the phases is not controlled by the local structure or nanoscale properties of the individual C-S-H-particles but rather by a sliding between the particles and thus happening at a larger scale level.
-In this context, it is also noted that the drop in chain length observed for $\xi_{\rm NMR}$ values between approximately 0.38 and 0.50, goes along with substantial changes in interparticle spacing $r/d$ (see Fig.~\ref{fig2}(b)).
-This indicates that changes in the polymerization of the C-S-H do not influence the creep behaviour directly but are related to the formation of new particles thus indirectly influencing the structure.
-The point in time for the changes in fractions of $Q^1$ and $Q^2$ sites occurs at the same time as the sudden increase in the fraction of LD-C-S-H phases, shown in Fig.~\ref{fig1}(d), which also coincides with the interparticle distance $r/d$ reaching its lower value [Fig.~\ref{fig2}(b)]. \\
+However, despite a clear increase in average chain length (compared to the standard deviation of approximately 0.15) for low degrees of hydration $\xi_{\rm NMR} \leq 0.4$, no correlation between the chain length and the creep modulus $C$ can be observed [Fig.~\ref{fig3}(c)], confirming that early age creep occurs at the C-S-H interparticle-scale and not at the sub-nanometer (molecular) scale as probed by solid state NMR.
+This provides additional evidence that the creep behaviour of the phases is not controlled by the internal structure or nanoscale properties of the individual C-S-H-particles, but rather happening at a larger spatial scale, for instance by a sliding between particles.
+In this context, we emphasize that the drop in chain length observed for $\xi_{\rm NMR}$ values between approximately 0.38 and 0.50, goes along with substantial changes in interparticle spacing $r/d$ [see Fig.~\ref{fig2}(b)].
+This indicates that changes in the polymerization of the C-S-H do not influence the creep behaviour directly and that these changes (i.e., polymerization) are related to the formation of new particles thus indirectly influencing the cement paste microstructure.
+The degree of hydration $\xi_{\rm NMR}$ at which the changes in fractions of $Q^1$ and $Q^2$ sites occurs are the same degree of hydration beyond which there is a sudden increase in the fraction of LD-C-S-H phases, shown in Fig.~\ref{fig1}(d).